FAQs: Coming to Mass General

 The Center also organizes an annual spring speaker series, which brings nationally recognized speakers to discuss a wide range of issues with faculty, trainees and staff.

-The Frances J. Bonner, MD Award was established in 2010 by the Mass General Department of Psychiatry and the Center for Diversity in order to promote diversity and inclusion in the psychiatric community.
+The Frances J. Bonner, MD Award was established in 2010 by the Mass General Department of Psychiatry and the Center for Diversity, Inclusion, and Belonging in honor of the late Frances J. Bonner to promote diversity and inclusion in the psychiatric community.

-The late Frances J. Bonner, MD, was a 50-year veteran of the Mass General Psychiatry Department and the first female African-American physician to train on a Mass General service.
+The late Frances J. Bonner, MD, was a member of the Mass General Psychiatry Department for 50 years, and the first female African-American physician to train on a Mass General service.
 Dr. Bonner came to Mass General in 1949 after completing her neurology training at Boston City Hospital.
 She started her research career at the Mass General with a two-year fellowship from Radcliffe College to study hysteria and later conducted neurobiological research at Mass General.
 Dr. Bonner received her psychoanalytic certification at the Boston Psychoanalytic Society and Institute in 1975 and with others, founded the Psychoanalytic Institute of New England.
 Dr. Bonner devoted most of her career to clinical practice and supervising residents in individual psychotherapy.
 She was a pioneer in crossing racial and gender boundaries within medicine.

 2022: Lisa Fortuna, MD, MPh, MDiv